-- Each value is an UTF-8 string. - An empty value means the field is unchanged compared to the previous update of the same field. - A value corresponding to a hash sign "#" means the field is null. - A value corresponding to a dollar sign "\$" means the field is empty. - ► A value corresponding to a caret followed by a number, such as "^3", means the following number of fields are unchanged. - Meta characters, such as the pipe "|", CR-LF, etc., are percent-encoded.
+- Each value is an UTF-8 string. - An empty value means the field is unchanged compared to the previous update of the same field. - ► A value corresponding to a hash sign "#" means the field is null. - A value corresponding to a dollar sign "ş" means the field is empty.

+- A value corresponding to a caret followed by a number, such as "^3", means the following number of fields are unchanged. - A value starting with a caret followed by a letter, such as "^P", means the remaining part of the value represents the difference between the previous and new update, expressed in a "diff" format, where the letter identifies the format used.